10 Activity Centered Design Example Situations

 While these two possibilities of a subscription are offered, they focus on achieving the same activity without deviating from the ACD of listening to music.

-Perhaps, this one of the most recent and modern ways of saving money while going on vacation.
+Perhaps, this is one of the most recent and modern ways of saving money while going on vacation.

 Airbnb offers the opportunity to find a rental place quickly and in a more affordable manner than acquiring a hotel reservation.